Darren Randolph: International career

 Randolph has represented the Republic of Ireland at U15, U16, U17, U18, U19, U21, B, and senior levels.
 He was called up to the Republic of Ireland senior squad for the first time in March 2011 for a match against Macedonia.
 He was again called up in May, for match against Northern Ireland and Scotland in the Nations Cup, but again did not feature.

 Randolph made his full international debut in a friendly against Oman on 11 September 2012, coming on as a substitute in a 4–1 win.
 His second Republic of Ireland appearance was against Spain on 12 June 2013, again as a substitute; he made a "brilliant fingertip save" from Santi Cazorla before conceding a late goal by Juan Mata as Spain won 2–0.
 On 8 October 2015, Randolph replaced Shay Given in the 44th minute against Germany in a 2016 European Championship qualifying match and provided the long ball assist for Shane Long's winner in the 70th minute in a match won 1–0 by the Republic of Ireland.
 Randolph played every match for the Republic of Ireland at Euro 2016, against Sweden, Belgium and Italy before being defeated by France.

 Personal life

 His father Ed Randolph played basketball for UCD Marian and was one of the first American imports to the Irish Basketball League.
-His mother, Anne Randolph (née Walsh), is a folk singer originally from Kiltimagh, Co.
-Mayo.
+His mother, Anne Randolph (née Walsh), is a folk singer originally from Kiltimagh, County Mayo.
 He is a past pupil of St. Cronan's Boys National School and Presentation College, Bray.
 He had a long-term relationship with Rochelle Wiseman from girl group The Saturdays.

 Randolph and singer Alexandra Burke began a relationship in 2021, and their first child was born in July 2022.
+They got engaged in September 2024.

+Randolph leads the Darren Randolph Academy, a goalkeeping academy run with the aim of giving back to the young goalkeepers of Ireland and helping them to progress.
+It also has a range of sportswear.